 FA Cup is the oldest professional football tournament in the world.
 First held in 1871, it has grown to become the most prestigious championships in the UK until today.
 Unlike any other national cup competition whose contestants are only the professional teams, FA Cup has its own unique rule.
 The entire clubs in England, including the semi pro ones from the tenth tier in English football football system could play in this tournament.

 The FA Cup has always been using the knockout format since the beginning and been divided into two stages considering the huge number of participants.
-The winner of this competition also earns the direct ticket to Europa League in the following season.
+The winner of this competition also earns the direct ticket to the UEFA Europa League in the following season.
 Its semi finals and finals are staged traditionally in Wembley stadium.
 However, some other venues, particularly in London, were opted for hosting the finals too, mainly in the first fifty one editions before Wembley was opened.

 Throughout the history, there have never been any dominating clubs to win FA Cup.
 The so called ‘giant killers’ phenomenon is always plausible, although it is getting less and less nowadays.
 However, the high profile teams such as Manchester United, Chelsea, Arsenal, Manchester City, Liverpool or even Tottenham Hostpur do not regularly thrive each year.
 That is what makes FA Cup unique and exciting compared to the other similar competitions.
 No wonder that it has drawn a great deal of fans with the average of more than 6 million viewers to watch the FA Cup finals each season.